 Together the classroom and Shop Manuals offer all the information needed to understand, diagnose, and repair most problems that could occur with today's brakes systems.
 Foreign cars as well as domestic and of course anti lock brake systems are covered in depth.

-This next book is a Haynes manual publication and pales in comparison to the three above books.
-But the price is dirt-cheap and the information is solid.
+This next book pales in comparison to the three above books, but the price is dirt-cheap and the information is solid.
 If fixing cars is a hobby then this book is perfect for learning about check engine light diagnosis.
 This manual teaches you all about the Second-Generation On-Board Diagnostic System.

 After you read this subject specific guide you will understand your vehicles OBD II system.
 See what to do when the service engine light comes on.
 Complete instructions for reading the code to diagnosing and fixing the problem are included.